chamaeleonidae/api/docs/apis/deliveries.md

 ###### Picking a good `idempotency_key`:

 In many the use cases above simply repeat the `model_id` as the `idempotency_key`.
-In other cases you may want to deliver one of many an in-product Microsurveys but only want the "first one" to be shown to your end-user pick a "campaign specific" idempotency key such as `"data-import-feedback-2029"` to only ask for one Microsurvey response for the campaign you're running to get feedback on your hypothetical "data import flow".
+In other cases you may want to deliver one of many in-product Microsurveys, but if you want the "first one" to be shown to your end-user you must pick a "campaign specific" idempotency key such as `"data-import-feedback-2029"` to only ask for one Microsurvey response for the campaign you're running to get feedback on your hypothetical "data import flow".